Junski1/Git_Portfolio/README.md

 # Git_Portfolio
- Here are some simple and not so simple scripts and exercises
+This repositorycontains some simple scripts and exercises